Entry guidance notes – all categories

 The Negotiator Awards 2018 is open for entry.
 These Awards are free to enter – the only awards in the industry that don’t charge to enter.

-You have until 31st July 2018 to submit your entry.
+You have until 21st August 2018 to submit your entry.
+This is an extended and final deadline.

 There are two ways to submit your entry for The Negotiator Awards.